SPDUK/old-portfolio/README.md

 **Set up remote to track changes with git**

-We previously set up git hooks, we can set the remote for production (locally) `git remote add production ssh://somebody@somewebsite.com`
+We previously set up git hooks, we can set the remote for production (locally) `git remote add production ssh://somebody@somewebsite.com/~/portfolio/.git` to assign our remote as the git repo contained in this specific project we cloned.

-Now we have done this, to deploy to production all we need to do is `git push production` when we make changes.
+Now we have done this, to deploy to production all we need to do is `git push production` when we make changes we want to push.

-(For future me, this can be done with [github webhooks](https://developer.github.com/webhooks/) instead, or better with a proper CI/CD tool like travis or circleci)
+(For future me, this can be done with [github webhooks](https://developer.github.com/webhooks/) instead, or better with a proper CI/CD tool like travis or circleci, but all I care about here is pushing stuff to the server.)